Request for Applications 2020 Research Program

 March of Dimes leads the fight for the health of all moms and babies.
 For more than 80 years, March of Dimes has empowered families with programs, information and tools to have healthy pregnancies.
 Today we’re building on that legacy to level the playing field for all moms and babies, no matter their age, socio-economic background or demographics.
 We support moms throughout their pregnancy, even when things do not go according to plan.
 We advocate for policies that prioritize the health of moms and babies and pioneer research to find solutions to the biggest health threats they face.

-In 2018, we invested $17 million to fund six university-based March of Dimes Prematurity Research Centers, numerous Basil O’Connor awards and select individual research programs that specifically addressed premature birth.
+We invested in university-based March of Dimes Prematurity Research Centers, numerous Basil O’Connor awards and select individual research programs that specifically addressed premature birth.

 RESEARCH GRANT PRIORITIES/AREAS OF INTEREST